 With extensive community leadership experience, Ms. Gardner serves on the NYC Health and Mental Hygiene Advisory Council, the Executive Board of the Staten Island Partnership for Community Wellness, and the Board of Trustees of the Richmond University Medical Center.
 She is a founding member of the Steering Committee of the Tackling Youth Substance Abuse Initiative on Staten Island.

 Ms. Gardner holds an MPH from New York University and a BA from Hartwick College.

-She has a Masters in Public Administration with a concentration in Health Policy and a Masters in History.
+Rebecca has a Masters in Public Health from New York University with a concentration in health policy and administration and a Masters in Public Administration from Rutgers University.

 Maritza joins FPHNYC from the New York City Department for the Aging – NYC Aging – where she was appointed in October 2019 as Assistant Commissioner, Bureau of Direct Services and was responsible for a $25 million health, intergenerational, and workforce development portfolio.
 Maritza served at NYC Aging in three roles; as Assistant Commissioner, Office of Public-Private Partnerships; as Liaison for the Age Friendly NYC Commission, comprised of 20 cross sector leaders; and as in-kind Executive Director for the Aging in New York Fund.
 Within these three synergistic roles, Maritza led fundraising/resource development efforts for the agency, designing and launching initiatives and securing significant funding and strategic partnerships.
 She was also a member of the launch team of the Cabinet for Older New Yorkers, a Mayoral initiative created to support services, projects, and policies benefitting older New Yorkers of today and in the future, ensuring that New York City is an inclusive city for all ages.